Douglas Prasher

 Douglas C. Prasher (born August 1951) is an American molecular biologist.
 He is known for his work to clone and sequence the genes for the photoprotein aequorin and green fluorescent protein (GFP) and for his proposal to use GFP as a tracer molecule.
-He communicated his pioneering work to Martin Chalfie and Roger Y. Tsien, but by 1991 was himself unable to obtain further research funding, and left academia.
+He communicated his pioneering work to Martin Chalfie and Roger Y. Tsien, but by 1991 he was unable to obtain further research funding, and left academia.
 Eventually, he had to abandon science.
-Chalfie and Tsien were awarded the 2008 Nobel Prize in Chemistry for work that they publicly acknowledged was substantially based on the work of Douglas Prasher, and through their efforts and those of others, Douglas Prasher returned to scientific research work in June 2010.
+Chalfie and Tsien were awarded the 2008 Nobel Prize in Chemistry for work that they publicly acknowledged was substantially based on Prasher's work; through their efforts and those of others, he returned to scientific research in June 2010.

 Career

 Prasher received his Ph.D. in biochemistry from the Ohio State University in 1979.
 From 1979 to 1983, he worked in genetics and biochemistry research at the University of Georgia, where he identified the gene sequence for aequorin.
 He then joined the Biology Department of the Woods Hole Oceanographic Institution, Woods Hole, Massachusetts where he studied bioluminescence.
 In 1988, he received a two-year, $200,000 grant from the American Cancer Society to clone the gene for green fluorescent protein (GFP), the protein that gives the jellyfish its glow.
 Prasher succeeded in this project, and later shared his findings with Martin Chalfie and Roger Tsien after each scientist had communicated with him.
-In subsequent years, Prasher provided the clone to hundreds of scientists.

 Reports that Prasher had difficulty in achieving fluorescence of GFP in other species in recombinant studies are inaccurate, as Prasher had successfully worked with the Chalfie group to show recombinant expression in the bacterium E. coli and the nematode C. elegans, and later in the plant Arabidopsis thaliana.
 By the time Prasher's ACS funding ended, he had isolated a partial, but almost complete gfp cDNA, with 965 bases out of the 1,050 bases of the corresponding mRNA.
-It would require construction of another cDNA library during the following (non-funded) year for Prasher to isolate a full-length cDNA clone, although it must be noted that this partial cDNA clone was subsequently used and found to be sufficient for successful heterologous expression in E. coli, C. elegans and A. thaliana.
+It would require construction of another cDNA library during the following (non-funded) year for Prasher to isolate a full-length cDNA clone, although this partial cDNA clone was subsequently used and found to be sufficient for successful heterologous expression in E. coli, C. elegans and A. thaliana.
 By this time, Prasher could not afford to devote limited resources to expression studies in E. coli.
 It wasn't until the Nobel Prize announcement that it became clear how unfortunate this had been.
 Chalfie and Tsien went on to their successful expression studies.
 GFP has subsequently found application as a biochemical tracer in areas such as fluorescent studies of gene expression.